Rhyming Patterns

 Ballade

-This is a more complex type of rhyming pattern that consists of three stanzas with the rhyme scheme ABABBCBC, followed by its envoi/envoy, a four-line stanza with the rhyming scheme BCBC.
+This is a more complex type of rhyme pattern that consists of three stanzas with the rhyme scheme ABABBCBC, followed by its envoi/envoy, a four-line stanza with the rhyme scheme BCBC.
 Ballades are often used in songwriting!

 Terza Rima

-This interesting rhyming pattern consists of three-line stanzas, where the second line of each stanza determines the rhyme of the next stanza, creating a chain rhyme (ABA BCB CDC)!
+This interesting rhyme scheme consists of three-line stanzas, where the second line of each stanza determines the rhyme of the next stanza, creating a chain rhyme (ABA BCB CDC)!

 Activity & Resource

-Now that your child knows everything about rhyming patterns, they can practice using this fantastically fun resource!
+Now that your child knows everything about rhyme schemes, they can practice using this fantastically fun resource!

 Infographic explaining ABAB rhyme scheme